-AANMS Training Setting Accreditation Program.
+AANMS Training Setting Accreditation Program

 Specialist medical colleges are required to maintain clear, transparent processes and criteria for assessing, accrediting and monitoring training settings.
 RACP is required to ensure that any hospital, health service or setting delivering RACP physician training meets the standards necessary to provide safe, high‑quality, workplace‑based education.